Omid1135/Tauc-plot-Bandgap/README.md

 ### Features
 * Excel template for data input
-* Innovative Tauc plot algorithm with python programming
+* Innovative Tauc plot algorithm with Python programming
 * User-friendly Jupyter Notebook interface

 ### How to Use